CAVEconnectome/CAVEclient/docs/tutorials/annotation.md

 ```

 Note that here I specified the IDs of my annotations, which you can do,
-but then its up to you to assure that the IDs don\'t collide with other
+but then its up to you to assure that the IDs don't collide with other
 IDs.
 If you leave them blank then the service will assign the IDs for
 you.